d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

                         log into a server in the same command.
   -p PASSWORD, --password=PASSWORD
                         Use the provided iLO password to log in.
+  -cert, --usercacert   File containing the root certificate authority certificate.
+                        Only needed for self signing process (optional).
+  -privatecert, --privateusercert
+                        File containing the user certificate -certkey, --userrootcakey
+                        File containting the private key of the user certificate.
+  -certpass, --userrootcapassword
-  --includelogs         Optionally include logs in the data retrieval process.
+                        File containing the encryption key for the user root private key (if set).
+The user will be prompted for submission of the credential (if required).  (optional) --includelogs         Optionally include logs in the data retrieval process.
   --selector=SELECTOR   Optionally include this flag to select a type to run
                         the current command on.
 Use this flag when you wish to